Kien Giang, Vietnam

 January 12 - 13 (Saturday-Sunday): Free days: activities in local community.

 January 14 - 17 (Monday-Thursday): Work days: Breakfast served before traveling to work site; work from 9 a.m.-5 p.m. with lunch on-site; free time after work to clean up; dinner at house; time for team activities.

 January 18 (Friday): Travel to Ho Chi Minh City; free time for local activities; dinner.

 Note: Special events throughout the week; Cultural experiences with affiliate staff, such as market tours, museum visits, church, historical sites, etc.

 Teams typically stay in local hotel with AC, and participants sharing double-occupancy rooms with a private bath.

-Breakfast at hotel.
-Lunch on-site prepared by local restaurants that are near the work sites.
+Breakfast will be at hotel.
+Lunch is on-site prepared by local restaurants that are near the work sites.
 Dinners are eaten at area restaurants.
 Vegetarian is available on request but is not available in great variety; usually vegetables and tofu.